 Kubernetes helps you optimize your application development for the cloud by giving you a platform to schedule and run containers of physical or virtual machine clusters.
 But Kubernetes is best known for its automation of operational tasks, which allows you to do the same for your application platform, containers, and management systems.
 The best practices of Kubernetes monitoring are often used by developers when they run containers of physical or virtual machine clusters.

 Developers use the Kubernetes patterns with a runtime platform to create cloud-native and container-based applications and services.
-Developers also like Kubernetes best practicing for its reduction of downtime and increasing the security that it provides.
+Developers also like Kubernetes best practice for its reduction of downtime and increasing the security that it provides.

 6. Kubernetes Monitoring Prometheus